 If you are someone that has wide feet and struggles to find ski boots that are comfortable, here is a rundown on the 5 best wide lasted ski boots on the market.

-Watch these two videos to be entirely clear on your feets dimensions and how they relate to the size of a ski boot.
+Watch these two videos to be entirely clear on your feet's dimensions and how they relate to the size of a ski boot. -

 One of the best options for wide feet out there is the Hawx Magna.
 A generous fit in volume, this boot has a fantastic anatomical last shape and liner specially designed for wide feet.
 Even though only listed at 102mm last, the beauty of this boot is that it features Atomic's Memory Fit.
 This allows the boot to expand further in width after heating the plastic for 5 mins at 117 degrees.
 A great combination of performance and adaptability.

 3. Head Edge LYT